OpacityLabs/capacitor-opacity/README.md

 ```

-You also need to bump the minSdk version to 25, in `variables.gradle`:
+Bump the minSdk version to 25, in `variables.gradle`:

 ```groovy
 ext {